rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 We train models using the training data, monitor the performance using the validation data (we stop training if the performance doesn’t improve for the last 10 epochs).
-We’re using the Adam optimizer with learning rate of 0.001 and the batch size equal to 64.
+We are using the Adam optimizer with learning rate of 0.001 and batch size equal to 64.
 The hidden size of LSTM for character and word embedding is 80 and 300, respectively.
-For the regularization methods to avoid over-fitting, we use L2 regularization with alpha set to 0.01, we also use dropout rate equal to 0.5, and early stop strategy with the patience set to 10.
-We trained 8 models with the combination of different GloVe vector size (50, 100, 300 and 300) and dropout rate (0.0, 0.5).
+For the regularization methods to avoid over-fitting, we use L2 regularization with alpha set to 0.01, we also use dropout rate equal to 0.5, and early stop strategy with patience set to 10.
+We trained 8 models with a combination of different GloVe vector size (50, 100, 300 and 300) and dropout rate (0.0, 0.5).
 The performances are reported on the test dataset in Table \[tab:Performance-of-proposed\].
 The best model is